 Gaudenzia began as a mutual support community – a group of people who, through the basic assumption that sticking together would give them the strength and resolve to stop using drugs, were trying to recover from addiction through their unity and support of one another.
 Back then, there was little distinction between staff and residents.
 The senior residents ran the program – they were the people who had been around long enough to feel secure in their own recoveries and had gained enough knowledge to manage the facility.

-The community responded enthusiastically and today Gaudenzia operates over 165 programs throughout the system.
-Gaudenzia offers comprehensive outpatient and residential programs that address the specialized substance abuse treatment, prevention and education needs of men, women and children.
+The community responded enthusiastically and today Gaudenzia operates 117 programs throughout the system.
+Gaudenzia offers comprehensive outpatient and residential programs that address the specialized substance abuse treatment, prevention, and education needs of men, women, and children.

-Gaudenzia’s mission is to help people affected by chemical dependency, mental illness and related conditions to achieve a better quality of life – allowing them to live as productive and accountable individuals.
+Gaudenzia’s mission is to help individuals and families affected by drug and alcohol dependency, mental illness, and related conditions to achieve a better quality of life and become accountable individuals.

 Since 1968, the support of our communities has enabled Gaudenzia to develop a network of services so diverse that virtually anyone in need can be helped by Gaudenzia’s programs.
 Gaudenzia pioneered many programs for specialized populations and has earned national attention for innovative approaches to substance abuse treatment.